Undergraduate Course Catalog 2010-2011

-Student-designed majors are administered by a committee of elected faculty that operates through the Office of the Provost and Executive Vice President.
+Student-designed majors are administered by a committee of elected faculty that operates through the Office of the Provost and Vice President for Academic Affairs.
 Students who want to design their own majors are expected to give the committee evidence of careful thought and planning in a proposal submitted on or before October 15 during the student’s junior year.
 The committee will convene soon after October 15 to review the proposals.

 Submissions after this deadline are strongly discouraged, but if an application is late for reasons beyond the student’s control, the SDM Committee may review the application on a case-by-case basis.

-Proposal guidelines are available in the Office of the Provost and Executive Vice President and on the Academic Affairs Web site, www.unh.edu/academic-affairs.
+Proposal guidelines are available in the Office of the Provost and Vice President for Academic Affairs and on the Academic Affairs Web site, www.unh.edu/academic-affairs.
 Click on “Undergraduate Students.”

 War is the scourge of humankind.
 Tribes, cities, and nations have gone to war against each other for as long as we have records; only here and there, among some small “precivilized” groups, has war been absent or strictly controlled.
 For as long as we have records, too, we find thoughtful people crying out against war and pleading for peace, arguing for principles to govern war’s conduct and laboring to mitigate war’s effects, imagining a world where war is abolished, and taking steps to bring that world about.
 As the scale of war has grown to a size now great enough to devastate the entire globe in a single conflict, more and more people have devoted themselves to preventing war and finding acceptable substitutes.
 In the nuclear era, age-old moral and religious discussion has joined with historical study and practical, even technical, research to produce a set of related disciplines sometimes called “war and peace studies.”